Christian views on slavery: New Testament

 Early Christians reputedly regarded slaves who converted to Christianity as spiritually free men, brothers in Christ, receiving the same portion of Christ's kingdom inheritance.
 These slaves were also told to obey their masters "with fear and trembling, in sincerity of heart, as to Christ."
 (Ephesians 6:5 KJV) Paul the Apostle applied the same guidelines to masters in Ephesians 6:9: "And, masters, do the same to them.
 Stop threatening them, for you know that both of you have the same Master in heaven, and with him there is no partiality."
 Nevertheless, verses like Ephesians 6:5 were still used by defenders of slavery prior to the American Civil War.
 Slaves were encouraged by Paul in the first Corinthian Epistle to seek or purchase their freedom whenever possible (1 Corinthians 7:21).

-Avery Robert Dulles said that "Jesus, though he repeatedly denounced sin as a kind of moral slavery, said not a word against slavery as a social institution", and believes that the writers of the New Testament did not oppose slavery either.
-In a paper published in Evangelical Quarterly, Kevin Giles notes that, while he often encountered the claim, "not one word of criticism did the Lord utter against slavery"; moreover a number of his stories are set in a slave/master situation, and involve slaves as key characters.
-Giles notes that these circumstances were used by pro-slavery apologists in the 19th century to suggest that Jesus approved of slavery.
+Avery Robert Dulles claimed that "Jesus, though he repeatedly denounced sin as a kind of moral slavery, said not a word against slavery as a social institution", and believed that the writers of the New Testament did not oppose slavery either.
+In a paper published in Evangelical Quarterly, Kevin Giles claimed that, while he often encountered the claim, "not one word of criticism did the Lord utter against slavery"; moreover, a number of his stories are set in a slave/master situation, and involve slaves as key characters.
+Giles noted that these circumstances were used by pro-slavery apologists in the 19th century to suggest that Jesus approved of slavery.
+However, it should be also be noted that in what the Gospel of Luke reports as his first public teaching, Jesus explicitly stated: "The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
+He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favor" (Luke 4:18-19).